corda/corda/docs/source/ha-utilities.rst

 ``node-registration``: Corda registration tool for registering 1 or more node with the corda network, using provided node configuration.
 ``import-ssl-key``: Key copying tool for creating bridge SSL keystore or add new node SSL identity to existing bridge SSL keystore.
-``generate-internal-ssl-keystores``: Generate self-signed root and SSL certificates for bridge, external artemis broker and float, for internal communication between the services.
+``generate-internal-artemis-ssl-keystores``: Generate self-signed root and SSL certificates for internal communication between the services and external Artemis broker.
+``generate-internal-tunnel-ssl-keystores``: Generate self-signed root and SSL certificates for internal communication between Bridge and Float.
 ``install-shell-extensions``: Install alias and autocompletion for bash and zsh.
 See :doc:`cli-application-shell-extensions` for more info.